space space space

 The Price of Least Obligation

 If you take the way of least obligation, using your own wits and your own strength, hoping to squeak past hell into Purgatory, you won’t be fighting the darkness, you will be adding to it.
-Plus, you just might fall into hell anyway because of all the temptations from which you now refuse to distance yourself.
+Plus, you just might fall into hell anyway because of all the temptations from which you now refuse to distance yourself and because of all the sins you commit while telling yourself that you aren’t really committing sin.
 Even if you do manage to get there, Purgatory is not a Sunday picnic; you would drop dead in horror right now if you had to see what the most abject of the poor souls have to suffer.

 At the moment of your judgment after death, you will have to face Christ Himself who will ask you, as you have scornfully demanded of me, “How do you justify yourself?”
 Suddenly you will see yourself in the light of divine truth, and—assuming that you recognized and repented your sins before you died—you will sink down into the torment of purgation.

-But note well: only if you admit all your sins—even the ones you now say are not sins—before you die, will you be able to pay for them in Purgatory rather than hell.
+But note well: only if you admit all your sins—even the ones you now say are not sins—before you die, will you be able to pay for them in Purgatory rather than sink into everlasting misery in hell.

 You will have to pay in Purgatory for all the sins you have committed, including all the prayers you failed to say and all the sacrifices you failed to make for others during the course of your life because you were too preoccupied with arguing about politics, boasting about sports, and otherwise entertaining yourself with worldly pleasures.
 Plus, you will have to pay even for the sin of not believing that your behaviors were spiritually harmful when you were told that they were spiritually harmful.
 Everything, even the least blade of grass, will be accounted for.
 God’s justice is perfect.